Hazing Abuse Lawsuits

 Below are example hazing abuse lawsuits and settlements.

-- $5,000,000 Settlement (Oklahoma 2024): This is a high school hazing case.
+• $5,000,000 Settlement (Oklahoma 2024): This is a high school hazing case.
 The Kingfisher High School football program faced allegations of longstanding abuse, including sexual assault and physical violence, primarily attributed to Coach Jeff Myers and his staff.
-Accusations detail incidents in locker rooms and team buses, spanning nearly two decades, with claims of district and state education officials’ inaction.
+Accusations detail incidents in locker rooms and team buses, spanning nearly two decades, with claims of inaction by district and state education officials.
 Legal actions that followed included charges against the head coach and others for child neglect and abuse.
 The school district agreed to settle the claims for $5 million.

-- $10,000,000 Settlement (Ohio 2023): Stone Foltz, a 20-year-old student from Delaware, Ohio, embarked on his collegiate journey at Bowling Green State University.
-He pledged at Pi Kappa Alpha fraternity (“PIKE”).
-During Bowling Green’s pledge week, the leaders of PIKE organized a “Big/Little” event—an initiation ritual where new pledges, are paired with older fraternity members.
+• $10,000,000 Settlement (Ohio 2023): Stone Foltz, a 20-year-old student from Delaware, Ohio, embarked on his collegiate journey at Bowling Green State University.
+He pledged to the Pi Kappa Alpha fraternity (“PIKE”).
+During Bowling Green’s pledge week, the leaders of PIKE organized a “Big/Little” event—an initiation ritual where new pledges are paired with older fraternity members.
 A notorious tradition at this event required new members to attempt to finish an entire bottle of alcohol, a daunting and dangerous challenge for anyone, let alone young students with varying levels of alcohol tolerance.
 Tragically, the consequences of this ritual proved fatal for Stone.
 He was found unconscious at his apartment and died of fatal ethanol intoxication.
 Bowling Green did the right thing.
-It got rid of the fraternity and developed an anti-hazing plan that introduced a prevention coordinator and made it easier for students to report hazing incidents.
+It eliminated the fraternity and developed an anti-hazing plan that introduced a prevention coordinator and made it easier for students to report hazing incidents.
 Bowling Green paid the family a $3 million settlement; Pi Kappa Alpha paid $7 million.

-- $6,100,000 Verdict (Louisiana 2023): Eighteen-year-old Max Gruver went to a “Bible Study” event hosted by the Phi Delta Theta fraternity at Louisiana State University.
+• $6,100,000 Verdict (Louisiana 2023): Eighteen-year-old Max Gruver went to a “Bible Study” event hosted by the Phi Delta Theta fraternity at Louisiana State University.
 During this event, pledges were forced to drink alcohol for incorrect answers to questions about the fraternity.
 This led to Gruver’s death from ethanol intoxication.
-His family settled his hazing lawsuit against LSU for $875,000 settlement.
+His family settled his hazing lawsuit against LSU for $875,000.
 The case against the fraternity went to trial, leading to a $6.1 million payout.

-- $120,000 Settlement (Ohio 2021): The plaintiff was a freshman member of the football team at defendant University of Toledo.
-He suffered a closed head injury, resulting in a seizure, after he participated in a challenge to dunk a football over the goalpost on the university’s football field after a training session had ended for the day.
+• $120,000 Settlement (Ohio 2021): The plaintiff was a freshman member of the football team at defendant University of Toledo.
+He suffered a closed-head injury, resulting in a seizure, after he participated in a challenge to dunk a football over the goalpost on the university’s football field after a training session had ended for the day.
 The contest was referred to as the ‘O-line challenge’ and required players to jump off of the backs of other players who were positioned on their hands and knees in front of the goalpost.
 The lawsuit claimed that the University violated Ohio’s anti-hazing statute, O.R.C.
 Sec.
-2307.44 because it not have an anti-hazing policy that was actively enforced.
+2307.44, because it lacked an actively enforced anti-hazing policy.
 They also claimed the University was negligent based on the conduct of their employees who permitted the players to participate in the contest and failed to ensure that student athletes were not injured, specifically by allowing practices to be conducted without equipment.

-- $82,000 Settlement (Alabama 2019): The plaintiff sued the Boy Scouts for injuries her son suffered during a hazing ritual performed by his fellow troop members.
-The older scouts in the troop used what they referred to as “Bear Calls” to conduct an initiation ritual known as “lumps and stripes” during which they physically assaulted, hazed, and bullied younger scouts.
-During this ritual, the other scouts struck belittled and threatened the plaintiff’s son, removed his clothing except for his underwear, tied him to a tree with rope, beat, taunted, and threatened him, and then abandoned him.
+• $82,000 Settlement (Alabama 2019): The plaintiff sued the Boy Scouts for injuries her son suffered during a hazing ritual performed by his fellow troop members.
+The older scouts in the troop used what they referred to as “Bear Calls” to conduct an initiation ritual known as “lumps and stripes,” during which they physically assaulted, hazed, and bullied younger scouts.
+During this ritual, the other scouts struck, belittled and threatened the plaintiff’s son, removed his clothing except for his underwear, tied him to a tree with a rope, beat, taunted, and threatened him, and then abandoned him.

 Contact Us About Hazing Abuse Lawsuits